Package 'BIOMASS'

 proj_coord

-(optional, if longlat is not supplied) A character vector of length 2, specifying the column names (resp. x, y) of the corner projected coordinates.
+(optional, if longlat is not provided) A character vector of length 2, specifying the column names (resp. x, y) of the corner projected coordinates.

 longlat

-(optional, if proj_coord is not supplied) A character vector of length 2 specifying the column names of the corner geographic coordinates (long,lat).
+(optional, if proj_coord is not provided) A character vector of length 2 specifying the column names of the corner geographic coordinates (long,lat).

 rel_coord